Create accessible forms

 Use accessible videos

-When adding videos to your typeforms, make sure that they have closed captions (CC) turned on.
-You can read more about accessible videos here.
+When adding videos to your forms, make sure that they have closed captions (CC) turned on.
+You can read more about accessible videos in our guide on creating forms with accessible videos.

 Tap into our community knowledge